 The Moment of Magic™ concept is a theme that runs throughout most of my speaking programs.
 It doesn’t matter what aspect of business you are in – management, front-line, sales, customer service, finance – this concept applies to everyone in any position of any business.
-Moments of Magic™ came about as result of a very […]
+Moments of Magic™ came about as the result of a […]

 The Moment of Magic™ concept is a theme that runs throughout most of my speaking programs.
 It doesn’t matter what aspect of business you are in – management, front-line, sales, customer service, finance – this concept applies to everyone in any position of any business.

-Moments of Magic™ came about as result of a very sound concept called the Moment of Truth.
+Moments of Magic™ came about as the result of a very sound concept called the Moment of Truth.

-In 1986 Jan Carlzon, the former president of Scandinavian Airlines wrote a book, Moments of Truth.
+In 1986 Jan Carlzon, the former president of Scandinavian Airlines, wrote a book, Moments of Truth.
 In his book, Carlzon defines the moment of truth in business as this:

 “Anytime a customer comes into contact with any aspect of a business, however remote, is an opportunity to form an impression.”

 Let’s take this just a step further and say that the contact you have doesn’t have to be with a customer.
 It could be anyone; your boss, a fellow employee, etc.

 This may sound like common sense to most of us, and it is.
 But, while most of us understand and agree with the concept, we get distracted by other things that prevent us from managing all of our contacts well.
 We get busy.
 We have paperwork.
 The phone keeps ringing.
 The excuses go on and on.